 Blue Karma Senses, Jalan Plawa, Gang Melati No.1, Seminyak, Bali 80361.

 Attain a higher level of health and well being at Motion Fitness – high energy workouts in a supportive and welcoming environment have brought on serious fitness fanatics, regulars and newbies hearing rave reviews again and again.
 Classes here are serious fun – select from cardio pilates, capoeira and total body toning.
 Or if you’re looking for a total lifestyle upheaval, the Fit & Slim Retreat is a 7D6N combination of programmes like yoga, meditation, tai chi and served up with a detox menu (raw food).

 Motion Fitness, Jalan Pantai Batu Bolong, Kabupaten Badung, Bali.

-Resort living: Where to stay from luxe to family-friendly resorts
+From luxe abodes to family-friendly resorts

 The oasis: Peppers Sentosa